Is it Possible to Get My PhD After My MBA?

 What is a PhD, and What is it Used For?

-By definition, a PhD is a Doctor of Philosophy in a particular discipline.
+By definition, a PhD is a Doctor of Philosophy in a particular discipline, which is why it's also referred to as a doctorate.
 This focus is typically for individuals highly passionate about a specific subject matter, driven by the pursuit to understand it better through rigorous research.
 A majority of students seeking their PhD are eager researchers, although there are always exceptions, and each carries out years of highly intensive research to conclude their original thesis and earn their doctorate.

-How Long Does it Take to Get a PhD After an MBA?
+How Long Does it Take to Progress from an MBA to PhD?

 The timeframe for earning your PhD can vary depending on program and location.
 Many countries have varying timelines of how long the completion of a doctoral program will take.
 In the United States, the average is around 4-5 years of completion after receiving your Master of Business Administration.